jungwook-lee/coding-practice/tree/README.md

 - For iterative approaches stacks are usuful in traversing the tree
   - Sometimes 2 stacks are necessary to implement
   - Being able to formulate iterative traverals are key
+- Level-order traversals are useful for:
+  - Figuring out height